We will interview you as part of your application.

 Assessment weightings and contact hours

 You will attend a variety of placements in Greater Manchester across each year.
-Practice is 50% of the programme - 2,300 hours across three years must be achieved to register with the NMC.
+Practice is 50% of the course - 2,300 hours across three years must be achieved to register with the NMC.

 You must have completed the DBS process and mandatory training prior to commencement of placement.